parasoft/deploy-environment-action/README.md

 # Deploy an Environment

-This action allows you to deploy a Parasoft service virtualization environment to a given Continous Testing Platform endpoint.
+This action enables you to stand up a consistent, disposable environment for testing your application.
+It deploys and provisions a Parasoft service virtualization environment to the specified Continous Testing Platform endpoint.
+You can also configure the action to copy Parasoft virtual assets (PVA) and data repositories from an exisiting environment when deploying the new environment.

 ## Usage

-Add the following to your github workflow yml file with the required inputs.
+Add the following entry to your Github workflow YAML file with the required inputs:
-Password will use a github encrypted secret.
-Please reference [Encrypted Secrets Documentation](https://docs.github.com/en/actions/reference/encrypted-secrets) on how to create an encrypted secret.

 ```yaml
 uses: parasoft/deploy-environment-action@v1